stwykd/hask/do.md

 hPutStrLn :: Handle -> String -> IO ()
 hGetLine :: Handle -> IO String
 ```
-"IO String" means IO action that produces a String if executed
+"IO String" means IO action that produces a String if executed.
-Unlike Maybe, we won't use a constructor for IO, which is somewhat magic
+Unlike Maybe, we won't use a constructor for IO, which is somewhat magic.

-How to de-construct an IO [String] to get a [String]
+How to de-construct an IO [String] to get a [String].
   We can't use case, because we don't have a constructor for IO...
   That's the point of the <- operator in do blocks!

-The function return gives trivial IO action returning a particular value
+The function return gives trivial IO action returning a particular value.
 ```haskell
 greet :: Handle -> IO String
 greet h = do